msraunak/482f19-jorochial/README.md

 - All other files can be run in the web browser

 This project contains all code created by the development team, as well as the Bootstrap 4 source files for compling the project SCSS file.

+# 482f19-JOROCHIAL
+This is the repository for team jorochial to develop their Auction application in Fall 2019 Software Engineering course.